tfausak/tfausak.github.io/_posts/2016-11-14-parse-and-generate-rocket-league-replays-with-haskell.md

 Parsing can be useful for getting stats about a match.
 Anything you see on the scoreboard in-game is also in the replay.
 You can even [analyze boost usage][] or [watch the replay in your browser][]!
+I'm sure there are other neat things to be done with the replay data.
+I'd love to see what you come up with!

 ### Generate